sullyps/alcove/docs/developer-guide.md

 docker container run -it -p 3000:3000 -v "$(pwd):/opt/alcove" -u root --name alcove alcove bash
 ```

 This command creates a container called `alcove` from the image `alcove`.
 It forwards connections from port 3000 on your computer to port 3000 in the container.
 It also creates a bind mount between the current working directory on your computer (which should be the project root) and `/opt/alcove` in the container.
 This means that project files changed on your computer get changed in the container and vice versa.
-Finally, the command enters a bash shell as the `root` user.
+Finally, the command enters a bash shell inside the container as the `root` user.

 Once the command finishes, you should see a shell starting with `root@d6d42b77be85:/opt/alcove#` where `d6d42b77be85` is the container ID.